 The result?
 A cosmic shitstorm.

-An evangelical group, GCRR (Global Center for Religious Research), wrote “An Open Letter to Evangelicals of Moral Conscience” in January.
+A religion research group, GCRR (Global Center for Religious Research), wrote “An Open Letter to Evangelicals of Moral Conscience” in January.
 It was a decent letter that outlined exactly why evangelicals should not support Donald Trump.

 The few evangelicals who didn’t just ignore it reacted in the usual fashion we expect by now from that crowd.